Rugby League World Cup 2022: Fixtures, latest odds and who is in the home nations squads

 When did it start?

-The Rugby League World Cup began on Saturday, Oct 15 when the hosts, England, defeated Samoa 60-6..
+The Rugby League World Cup began on Saturday, Oct 15 when hosts England defeated Samoa 60-6..

 Which countries are involved?